Reviews You Can Rely On

 This model's elevated pockets provide a great place to tuck your hands out of the cold, and we were still able to access them while wearing a climbing harness or backpack's hip belt.
 Best of all, there was no zipper to get pinched under a hip belt and bite into our waist at the end of a long day of carrying heavy loads.

-The elevated pockets worked great with a pack's hip belt or climbing harness.
+The elevated pockets worked great when wearing a pack with a hip belt or a climbing harness.

-The Beta is a relatively minimalist jacket that has several small comfort features, like a micro-fleece lining on the top of the inside of the zipper to protect the chin.
-There is a similar piece of fabric on the back of the neck.
-This extra material adds comfort and increases longevity by absorbing oil and sweat, reducing the chance of the interior fabric delaminating in an area that gets a lot of wear.
-We love the slightly more athletic fit, which still allows for effective layering without bunching in the underarms.
+The Beta is a relatively minimalist jacket with several small comfort features, like a micro-fleece lining at the top of the zipper just inside to protect the chin.
+There is also a similar piece of fabric on the back of the neck.
+This extra material adds comfort and increases longevity by absorbing oil and sweat, reducing the chance of the interior fabric delaminating in an area known to get a lot of wear.
+We love the slightly more athletic fit, which allows for effective layering without bunching in the underarms.
+Lastly, this option was easier to size and to fit layers underneath than its otherwise higher performing sibling, the Beta SL.

 Weight

-We weighed the Beta at 10.75 ounces — significantly lighter than most full-featured hard shells — yet it doesn't lack overall weather protection compared to most of these heavier models.
-This weight reduction is achieved in several ways: there's no additional ventilation besides simply unzipping the primary front zipper.
-This saves a least a few ounces of materials of zippers and stitching.
-Arc'teryx also uses a 16mm seam, which is the narrowest in our review.
+We weighed the Beta at 11.3 ounces —- lighter than most full-featured hard shells — yet we didn't find it lacked overall weather protection compared to most of these heavier models.
+The lower weight is achieved in several ways.
+First, there's no additional ventilation besides simply unzipping the primary front zipper.
+This saves at least a few ounces in materials, between zippers and stitching.
+Second, Arc'teryx uses a 16mm seam, which is among the narrowest in our review and helps to keep the construction light and tight.

 arc'teryx beta jacket - the beta uses some of the narrowest seam tape of any model, reducing...